- Serves 6

 Interestingly I have found this both works as a sweetish snack but also brilliantly alongside a crisp salad for a main meal, do let me know if you try it how you prefer it!

-- 1/2 cup ground almonds or use tapioca or cassava flour for a nut free version
+1/2 cup ground almonds OR cassava flour for a nut free version

 - Preheat your oven to 200C, roughly chop your sweet potato (no need to peel) & roast for 15-20 minutes until tender.
 Line a brownie tin with parchment paper.

 - Add the warm sweet potato with the apple (core & chop but don’t peel) to a food processor & blend until smooth.
 This may take a couple of minutes but just scrape down the sides & keep going.

 - Then add the beans, tahini, cinnamon & milk.
 Keep blending until beautifully smooth then go in with the almonds & bicarbonate of soda.
 Blend again.